Skip to content

 Athens

 Museums are always popular attractions on a city break, and the Archaeological Museum in Athens is no exception.
-The National Archaeological Museum is the largest and most important museum in all of Greece.
+The National Archaeological Museum is the largest and most important museum in Greece.

-In the permanent exhibition, a total of 49 rooms await you where you can marvel at numerous objects from the most diverse periods and regions of Greece.
+The permanent exhibition has 49 rooms, where you can marvel at numerous objects from Greece’s most diverse periods and regions.

 The following departments are the most visited in the museum in Athens: Prehistoric Collection, Sculpture, Bronze, Vases and Small Art, Jewelry, Glass Collection, and some other collections of historical pieces.

-In the National Archaeological Museum, there is even a small section dedicated to Egyptian art.
-You can spend a lot of time in this wonderful museum and even those who are not familiar with art or ancient Greek time will enjoy their trip
+The National Archaeological Museum has even a tiny section dedicated to Egyptian art.
+You can spend a lot of time in this beautiful museum and even those who are not familiar with art or ancient Greek times will enjoy their trip

-Don’t miss the chance to marvel at five thousand years of history at the National Archaeological Museum.
+Don’t miss the chance to marvel at the National Archaeological Museum’s five thousand years of history.

 8-Syntagma Square